Management Accounts. Done right.

 Cash flow forecasting & working capital

-We build a rolling 13-week or 12-month cash flow forecast so you can see funding gaps before they bite, time supplier payments and plan drawings sensibly.
-We track debtor days, creditor days and stock turn so working capital tied up in the business is visible and actively managed.
+We build a rolling 13-week or 12-month cash flow forecast, in tools like Float where it helps, so you can see funding gaps before they bite, time supplier payments and plan drawings sensibly.
+We track debtor days, creditor days and aged debtors and creditors, tighten the working capital cycle through proactive credit control, and keep an eye on liquidity so fast growth never tips into overtrading.

 • 03